Music Performance (BM)

 - All music majors are required to register for MUSC 137/337 (Concert Choir) every semester in which they are enrolled as full-time students.

-- All MUVO or MUPI 171/371 credits (applied lessons) required in Bachelor of Music and Bachelor of Arts degrees must be completed in the same major applied area, either piano or voice, except as noted for specific major requirements.
+- All MUVO or MUPI 171/371 credits (applied lessons) required in Bachelor of Music degrees must be completed in the same major applied area, either piano or voice, except as noted for specific major requirements.